Ryan McMahon Player Props: Rockies vs. Giants

 Ryan McMahon At The Plate

+- Among the qualified hitters in MLB action, he ranks 70th in batting average, 72nd in on-base percentage, and 34th in slugging.

+- In 63.8% of his 58 games this season, McMahon has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Looking at the 57 games he has played this year, he's went deep in nine of them (15.8%), and in 3.8% of his trips to the plate.
+- In 15.5% of his games this season, he has gone deep, and 3.7% of his trips to the plate.

-- McMahon has picked up an RBI in 36.8% of his games this season, with two or more RBI in 12.3% of his games.
-He has also produced three or more runs in four contests.
+- McMahon has had an RBI in 22 games this season (37.9%), including seven multi-RBI outings (12.1%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.